2003–2006 phase of the Iraqi insurgency: The Battle for Najaf, the Truce Agreement, and aftermath (August–September 2004)

 Eventually, after three weeks of fighting, Sadr's forces, which originally had at least 2,000 militiamen spread out throughout the city and the cemetery, was reduced to only a few hundred holding out within the shrine itself.
 Although much of the fighting was conducted by US forces, it was anticipated that only Iraqi forces would enter the shrine.
 Negotiations with cleric Muqtada al-Sadr, a leading Shi'ite cleric in Iraq and leader of the Mahdi Army defending the shrine, were attempted but did not end the standoff.
 On August 25, Grand Ayatollah Ali al-Sistani, aged 73, arrived in Iraq and began traveling towards Najaf to stop the bloodshed.
 By the next day, an agreement brokered by Sistani seemed to come into force.
 Although the exact terms of the agreement were not clear, it required the Mahdi militia to disarm and vacate Najaf and for U.S. troops to withdraw from the city; these forces were to be replaced by interim government security forces.
 An interim government spokesman said al-Sadr's supporters could join the political process and al-Sadr may remain free.
-These requirements are essentially the same as those under the truce agreed on in June.
+These requirements were essentially the same as those under the truce agreed on in June.
 According to the agreement, Ayatollah Sistani would also take over responsibility for the Imam Ali Shrine; fighters would leave the shrine, and visitors will be allowed in; additionally, the Iraqi interim government would agree to repair damage to buildings caused by the fighting.
 This resolution occurred two days before the one-year anniversary of the assassination of Sayed Mohammed Baqir al-Hakim, a prominent Shi'ite cleric from Najaf.